waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Starting Turn: 7780
 - Objective: Locate and shut down the source of the "mysterious radio broadcast" in Mahogany Town.
 - HOW:
-    1. Fly to Mahogany Town (Done).
-    2. Heal party at the Pokémon Center (Done).
-    3. Meet Lance at the Mahogany Mart (Done).
-    4. Enter the secret hideout via the stairs revealed at (7, 3) (Done).
-    5. Explore Team Rocket Base B1F to find the transmitter.
+    1. Explore Team Rocket Base B1F to find the transmitter.
-- Status: Currently on B1F.
-Dealing with security cameras and grunts.
+    2. Find the secret switch to disable security cameras.

 # Tile Mechanics
 - FLOOR: Verified traversable.
 Standard indoor/outdoor ground.